ConstellationBrands/Django-POC/README.md

 # Django-POC

+FYI I have useed instructions in https://www.enterprisedb.com/postgres-tutorials/how-use-postgresql-django for starting and simplified them below.

 Before following the setup please make sure you have python 3.x installed.

 First step is to install the virtualenv